Observation of topological frequency combs: Introduction

 Concurrently, topological photonics has emerged as a new and powerful paradigm for the design of photonic devices with novel functionalities \cite{LingLu2014, ozawa2019topological, price2022roadmap,zhang2023second,smirnova2020nonlinear,jalali2023topological}.
 More specifically, topological systems exhibit chiral or helical edge states that are confined to the boundary of the system and are remarkably robust against imperfections common to integrated photonic devices \cite{Wang2009, Rechtsman2013,Hafezi2013}.
 Examples include robust optical delay lines \cite{mittal2014topologically}, chiral quantum optics interfaces \cite{barik2018topological,mehrabad2023chiral,guddala2021topological}, slow light engineering \cite{guglielmon2019broadband}, waveguides, tapers and reconfigurable routers \cite{shalaev2019robust,Flower2023,zhao2019non}.
 While early efforts in topological photonics focused on linear devices, more recent demonstrations have included nonlinear effects, extending the scope of possible applications to include lasers \cite{St-Jean2017, Bahari2017, Bandres2018, Yang2022}, parametric amplifiers \cite{peano2016topological,sohn2022topological} and quantum light sources \cite{mittal2018topological, Blanco-Redondo2018, Mittal2021, Dai2022}.
 Additionally, it was theoretically shown that nonlinear effects in large two-dimensional (2D) topological arrays of ring resonators can lead to the generation of coherent nested temporal solitons that can exhibit an order of magnitude higher efficiency compared to single-ring combs \cite{mittal2021topological}.

-Here we experimentally demonstrate the generation of the first topological frequency comb in a 2D lattice of more than $100$ ring resonators, fabricated using a commercially available integrated Silicon Nitride (SiN) nanophotonics platform.
+Here we experimentally demonstrate the generation of the first topological frequency comb in a 2D lattice of more than $100$ ring resonators, fabricated using a commercially available integrated Silicon Nitride (SiN) nanophotonic platform.
 As we pump within a topological edge band, we observe the generation of a frequency comb confined within the edge bands across $\approx$40 longitudinal modes.
-For a range of pump powers, we observe comb teeth filling the topological edge bandwidth, suggesting the excitation of multiple edge modes in each band, also referred to as ``nesting."
+Using an ultra-high resolution spectrum analyzer, we reveal the unique nested structure of the comb where each comb tooth is further split into a set of finer teeth.
 Furthermore, we directly image a set of comb teeth and verify that their spatial profile is indeed confined to the edge of the lattice.
 As such, they constitute a topological edge state that is robust against $90^\circ$ bends in the lattice and demonstrate the preservation of topology in a highly nonlinear system.
 This novel modulation instability comb is the first example of a new family of frequency combs and paves the way for the development of coherent topological frequency combs and nested temporal solitons \cite{mittal2021topological}.